aloiscochard/sindi/sindi-docs/src/basic/component.rst

 The first is ``UserRepository`` which is used by the second one ``UserService``.
 We can now create a module for ``UserRepository``::

-  final class UserRepositoryModule(implicit context: Context) extends Module {
+  final class UserRepositoryModule(override val ctx: Context) extends Module {
     override val bindings: Bindings =
       bind[UserRepository] to new DefaultUserRepository